Thank you for visiting our new web sight. We want to give you the opportunity to stay in touch with us and our puppies.

 The Great Dane is a dog that seems to capture attention wherever it goes, stopping traffic and drawing crowds.
 When well-bred, this dog is tall, chiseled and muscular in form, with a regal bearing.
 The qualities and characteristics of a well-bred Great Dane reflect the hundreds of years of careful breeding that has gone into the making of this magnificent creature.
 With popular media being what it is, as well as the legend and lore that accompanies the Great Dane, sometimes it can be difficult to know what is true and what is false when it comes to this huge breed of dog.
 Here are 10 surprising facts about the Great Dane:

-- is just fine for Great Danes.
+- Apartment life is just fine for Great Danes.
 Despite their size, according to the AKC, life in an apartment can suit a Great Dane quite well.
 They are not as high energy as other breeds, but despite their couch potato ways, daily exercise is important.
 A brisk half hour walk a day will do, especially if complemented with some run time at a dog park or secure area a few times a week.
 No fenced area?
 A 50-foot training leash and a ball can help your Dane keep fit.

 - Great Danes grow incredibly fast.
 Within a span of just 1 year, Great Danes go from just a handful of fluffy puppy to being able to stand up on their hind legs and look a 6-foot tall man eye-to-eye.
 During their rapid growth spurts, puppies can be visibly bigger after a night’s sleep.